dotnet/machinelearning-samples/samples/csharp/getting-started/SpikeDetection_ShampooSales/README.md

 ![ChangepointDetection](./docs/images/ChangePointDetection.png)

 ## Build Model pipeLine
-Create an Estimator by choosing a trainer/learning algorithm (such as DetectIIDSpike) to train the model with.
+Create an Estimator by choosing a trainer/learning algorithm (such as DetectIidChangePoint) to train the model with.

 ```
 //STEP 2: Set the training algorithm